AstroBarker/athelas/README.md

 <a href="./LICENSE.md"><img src="https://img.shields.io/badge/license-GPL-blue.svg"></a>
 </p>

-athelas solves the 1D Cartesian Lagrangian equation of non-relativistic hydrodynamics using a discontinuous Galerkin scheme.
+Currently, athelas solves the 1D Cartesian Lagrangian equation of non-relativistic hydrodynamics using a discontinuous Galerkin scheme.
 It will be extended to spherical symmetry, special relativistic hydrodynamics.
 For now, it includes an ideal gas equation of state.

 Future work will a finite element Poisson solver for Gravity and multiground flux-limited diffusion for radiation.

-* TODO: Transitioning to modal basis
+# TODO: Transitioning to modal basis
  - [ ] 4th order timestepper
  - [ ] Output overhaul - write basis terms and all coefficients
  - [x] Write Taylor functions